 The CVAE is based on a company’s added value.
 Only taxpayers that are not exempt from the CFE and whose turnover is greater than EUR 152,500 are subject to CVAE.
 However, tax relief equal to the amount of the tax is provided for companies whose turnover is below EUR 500,000.
 The tax rate for companies whose turnover ranges from EUR 500,000 to EUR 50 million is assessed according to a progressive scale.
 The Finance Bill for 2023 provides for the repeal of the business value-added contribution (so called “CVAE”, one of the components of the CET) over a two-year period.
 In practice, the CVAE rate will be halved in 2023 before the tax disappears in 2024.

 There is an upper ceiling on the added value that applies to the CET.
-As a consequence, tax relief applies and is equal to the excess of the sum of CFE and CVAE over 2% of the added value of the company as from 2021 (instead of 3% previously).
+As a consequence, tax relief applies and is equal to the excess of the sum of CFE and CVAE over 2% of the added value of the company as of 2021 (instead of 3% previously).